Andrew-Habib/a3-maze-runner-take-two-Andrew-Habib/README.md

 - `-i MAZE_FILE`: specifies the filename to be used;
 - `-p PATH_SEQUENCE`: activates the path verification mode to validate that PATH_SEQUENCE is correct for the maze

-If you are also delivering the bonus, your program will react to a third flag:
+- `-method {bfs, righthand}`: specifies which path computation method to use. (default is Breadth-First Search)

-- `-method {tremaux, righthand}`: specifies which path computation method to use. (default is right hand)
+- `-baseline {bfs, righthand}`: specifies which path computation method to benchmark and compare performance to the selected method for maze solving. (default is right hand)

 #### Examples